genbtc/kconfig-disable/README.md

 # kconfig-disable
-Kconfig symbols we can disable for large chain reactions
+Kconfig symbols we can disable, entire sections for large chain reactions

 # Description:
-Started from default config-5.19.17-gentoo-dist (sys-kernel/gentoo-kernel .config), and these are what is removed from my config.
+Started from default config-5.19.17-gentoo-dist (sys-kernel/gentoo-kernel .config),
+These are what is removed from my config.
 The basis for the config is to disable entire sections!
 And primarily remove excess device drivers.
 The dist-kernel has tons of stuff built as a module, which is great for compatibility but terrible for compilation time.
 This config pares the modules down from over 4000 to under 700.
 This reduced overall compile time from 20 minutes to 3 minutes.
 So
 I got a little carried away, and used in its entirety, or alone, would not result in success.
 The system is AMD Ryzen based so all Intel tech is disabled.
 see below for more specific information

 please note these are aggressive settings and more documentation will follow, but this works for me.
 @genr8eofl 10-30-22 CC-BY-SA-4.0 w/attribution)

-#Folders Explanation - how to use this repository:
+# Folders Explanation: - how to use this repository:
 Each folder contains files named after a number and the name is the kconfig symbol name.
 The number is irrelevant (which line in my master list it came from).
 The name is important.
 The contents are .diff's from applying this 1 config item to the dist-kernel-config Before, and then after applying it (in isolation).

-#Folders List
+# Folders List:
 * _largest(66): Media Support disabled (video capture)
 * _sub100bytes(448): individual items
             NLS languages disabled except for barebones ascii/english